benbotto/ProcessManipulator/README.md

 The function returns the number of bytes read from the foreign process.
 If a failure occurs, a `ProcessManipulatorException` is raised with a description of the error.

+##### Malloc
+Use this function to allocate memory in the arbitrary process.
+It is the user's responsobility to clean the memory up using the `Free` method.
+This method takes a single parameter:

+- `const unsigned& numBytes` The number of bytes to allocate in the foreign process.

+The method returns the address of the allocated memory in the foreign process's address space.
+The memory is given read and write priveleges (`PAGE_READWRITE`).
+If a failure occurs, a `ProcessManipulatorException` is raised with a description of the error.

+##### Free
+This method deallocates memory in the foreign process, and takes a single parameter:

+- `void* addr` The address of the memory to free.

+No size argument is needed; the memory is freed using a `freeType` of `MEM_RELEASE`.
+If a failure occurs, a `ProcessManipulatorException` is raised with a description of the error.